richardanaya/iceflow/README.md

 * Like a singular global state
 * Like your data immutable
-* Like dataflow architecture
+* Like data flow architecture
-* Like simple asynchronous data operation
+* Like simple asynchronous data manipulation

 This application is heavily inspired from Redux, RxJS and Freezer.js and features the best of these libraries: